Navigating CDL Licensing in Dallas: Essential Guidance for Success

 Step-by-Step Application Process

-Obtain a Texas Driver's License: You must already hold a valid non-commercial Texas driver's license before applying for a CDL.
+Obtain a Texas Driver's License: You must already possess a valid non-commercial Texas driver's license before applying for a CDL.

-Submit an Application: You can submit this online through the Texas Department of Public Safety (DPS) or in person at a local DPS office.
+Submit an Application: This can be done online through the Texas Department of Public Safety (DPS) or in person at a local DPS office.

 Submit Documentation: Bring the following:

-Proof of identity (such as a U.S. passport or birth certificate)
+Proof of identity (like a U.S. passport or birth certificate)

 Social Security card